 COMPENSATION

 LESSEE shall pay LESSOR an annual fee to lease the space on LESSOR’s Platform occupied by LESSEE’s PROPERTY.
-The payment shall be $10.00, payable on January 1 of each year of the term hereof.
+The payment shall be $10.00, payable on January 1 of each year of the term hereof; provided that, LESSOR must invoice or make written demand to LESSEE for such annual fee.
+LESSEE'S failure to pay such annual fee in the absence of such invoice or written demand shall not be deemed an event of default or a breach of or failure to perform under this Agreement.

 ARTIVLE V

 FORCE MAJEURE